charles-bernard/Dictyostelium-discoideum-research/README.md

 computer before running it

 Which script to be executed ?
-- to test if there is a memory effect of the taxis:
+- to test if there is a memory effect of the taxis:  _**obsolete_PhototaxisLightSwitches.au3**_
-     _**obsolete_PhototaxisLightSwitches.au3**_
-- to analyse the reaction time of the slugs when the location of the light source changes: PhototaxisPreciseLightSwitches.au3
+- to analyse the reaction time of the slugs when the location of the light source changes: _**PhototaxisPreciseLightSwitches.au3**_
-- to see what happened if one switches from one led turned on to two leds turned on together: PhototaxisLightSwitches2Leds.au3
+- to see what happened if one switches from one led turned on to two leds turned on together: _**PhototaxisLightSwitches2Leds.au3*__

 ## Dictyostomic

 Two bash scripts:
--dictype.sh:
+- _**dictype.sh**_:
-meant to get the info & the expression profile
-		of the genes that are specific to the prespore and to the prestalk celltype.
+meant to get the info & the expression profile of the genes that are specific to the prespore and to the prestalk celltype.
 The genes are further clustered according to their expression profile
-	-dictyostomic.sh:
+- _**dictyostomic.sh**_:
 meant to get the expression profile of a gene or a set of genes entered by the user

 The two scripts couple the dictybase database, transcriptomic data and R via data mining tools

 to run them:
-	-open a terminal
+- open a terminal
-	-go to the directory where the script are stored (use cd) -enter the desired following command:
+- go to the directory where the script are stored (use cd)
+- enter the desired following command:

    ./dictype.sh
    ./dictyostomic.sh

-3. ErasePicturesAfterCulmination
+## ErasePicturesAfterCulmination

 A bash script:
-	-erase_culmination.sh
+- _**erase_culmination.sh**_

 This script is meant to erase all the pictures of the timelapse that are recorded after the culmination of all the slugs in order to save memory space.

 to run it:
-	-open a terminal
+- open a terminal
-	-go to the directory where the script are stored (use cd) -enter the desired following command:
+- go to the directory where the script are stored (use cd)
+- enter the desired following command:

     ./erase_culmination.sh

 4. makeMosaic
 	a python 2.7 script: